kdestasio/bidsQC/README.md

 ## Using BidsQC

 1. Using either [git clone](https://help.github.com/en/articles/cloning-a-repository) or the download button, copy this repo to the machine you will use for dicom conversion.
+This can be your local machine or a high performance cluster such as the UO's Talapas.
 2. Follow the instructions on the [Dcm2Bids tutorial](https://unfmontreal.github.io/Dcm2Bids/docs/2-tutorial/) to convert the DICOM files to Nifti files.
 The tutorial is comprehensive and should have all of the information you need.
 Look at it now.
-   1. If you want to **(a)** convert only a subset of the participant data, or **(b)** run the conversion on Talapas (the University of Oregon high performance cluster), there are scripts available in the [conversion](/conversion) folder of this repo to help you do so.
-But first, go look at that tutorial.
+   1. If you want to (a) **convert only a subset of the participant data,** or (b) **run the conversion in a cluster environment** such as Talapas, there are instructions and scripts available in the [conversion](/conversion) folder of this repo to help you do so.
-3. Check that the results of the conversion and renaming are as expected by using the files in the [qualityCheck](/qualityCheck) folder of this repo to help you do so.
+3. Check that the results of the conversion and renaming are as expected.
+You can use the files in the [qualityCheck](/qualityCheck) folder of this repo to help you do so.

 ## Table of Contents